The Scorpion and the Frog

 Is there gratitude in this story?
-I recently heard this story and immediately started to think about it all day long! that I wanted to share with you.
+I recently heard this story and immediately thought about it all day! that I wanted to share it with you.

-Suddenly, he saw a frog sitting in the rushes by the bank of the stream on the other side of the river.
+Suddenly, he saw a frog sitting in the rushes by the stream’s bank on the river’s other side.
 He decided to ask the frog for help getting across the stream.

-“Hellooo Mr. Frog!” called the scorpion across the water, “Would you be so kind as to give me a ride on your back across the river?
-I will have much gratitude for you if you did!”
+“Hellooo, Mr. Frog!” called the scorpion across the water, “Would you be so kind as to give me a ride on your back across the river?
+I would have much gratitude for you if you did!”

 “This is true,” agreed the scorpion, “But then I wouldn’t be able to get to the other side of the river!”